 Alternatively, if your product emphasizes eco-friendliness, consider a USP such as, “Embrace sustainability with our innovative [Product name] – leading the way towards a greener future.”

 But remember, your sales proposal must clearly state your pricing, explaining any additional benefits or features included in your package.
 If your prices are negotiable, make sure to mention it in your proposal.
-This will not only lead to further discussion but also highlight your flexibility, which can be a winning card in closing the deal.
+This will lead to further discussion and highlight your flexibility, which can be a winning card in closing the deal.

 6. Negotiation